alpha-beta-soup/alpha-beta-soup.github.io/blag/src/pages/things-you-see-on-a-journey/index.md

 To solve this problem, you need to think abstractly about it, and then apply that back to the real problem, phrased in reduced, but practical terms:

-**Given a line feature, how can you determine the places that are visible are from the line?**
+**Given a line feature, and an elevation model, how can you determine the subset of the elevation model that is visible from the line?**

 Translated into the vernacular: if you're sitting on the train, what can you see out of the window?